 The city tax rates in 2025 are:

-- Schiphol airport: 6,29 % of the overnight rate, excluding VAT.
+- Schiphol airport: tax percentage is 6,29 % of the overnight rate, excluding VAT.
 Check hotels at Schiphol.

 - Zaandam: € 7,71 per person, per night.
 Check hotels in Zaandam (12 minutes by train to Amsterdam).